 - Less than impressive reporting system

 - Kafka has been able to establish itself as a favorite, go-to enterprise event streaming platform of many.
 Boasts of being used by more than 80% of Fortune 100 companies.
-It is widely adopted as the enterprise message broker.
+It is widely adopted as an enterprise message broker.
 Kafka is a user-friendly open-source software platform written in Scala and Java.
 Its function is to provide a unified, high-throughput, low-latency platform for handling high-velocity and high-volume real-time data feeds.

 - Kafka is able to support message throughput of thousands of messages per second.

-- One of the best advantages of kafka is its Fault Tolerance.
+- One of the best advantages of Kafka is its Fault Tolerance.
 It is inherently resistant to node/machine failure within a cluster.